markitos314/HMN/README.md

 * **reason for discharge**
 * **length of stay** - averages in patients length of stay

-> **Note:** for discretion reasons, all content in the `.cvs` files has been modified to fulfil this notebook showcase, and preserve patients data confidential.
+> **Note:** for discretion reasons, all content in the `.cvs` files has been modified to fulfil this notebook showcase, and preserve patients data confidentiality.

 ## Streamlit implementation
 Lastly, this series of algorithms was bulked in a website leveraging python's [streamlit](https://streamlit.io/) library.